 Welcome to Limekiln Wind Farm

-In line with advice from the Committee on Climate Change (CCC), in preparing the Climate Change Act 2019, the Scottish Government has set a target date of 2045 for reaching net-zero emissions and raised the ambition of the 2030 and 2040 targets to 70% and 90% emissions reductions respectively.
+In line with advice from the Committee on Climate Change (CCC), in preparing the Climate Change Act 2019, the Scottish Government has set a target date of 2045 for reaching net-zero emissions.
 The Climate Change Act 2019 means that Scotland has the most stringent statutory targets in the world.

 The CCC’s advice is that Scotland can now achieve such a target, provided that action is taken to further develop renewable energy assets.
 However, these targets cannot be met without further renewable energy development, including onshore wind.
 Ways to ensure the landscape can accommodate this include carefully chosen sites and sensitively designed developments.